leijendary/abnamro-assessment/README.md

 To log in, follow the API flow below.

 ## API Flow
-To haven an easier process, a postman collection is provided under `.postman/collection.json`.
+To have an easier process, a postman collection is provided under `.postman/collection.json`.

 Import the collection in to your postman app and then run the requests as you like.
 Credentials are already saved there for you.